Nicotine on demand

 Of 114 total episodes with tobacco, only one could be classified as anti-smoking.
 Half were pro-smoking, meaning coders who reviewed the shows noted that tobacco was portrayed in ways that associated the products with themes like wealth, power, success, fun, harmlessness, rebellion, or glamor.
 The remainder of instances could not be categorized as positive or negative – for example, scenes of cigarette butts in an ash tray.

 Some shows, such as “The Queen’s Gambit,” appear to depict tobacco as something characters turn to when under stress.
-This characterization of tobacco taps into a common misconception that nicotine is a stress-reliever, when in fact nicotine can worsen anxiety symptoms and amplify feelings of depression.
+This characterization of tobacco taps into a common misconception that nicotine is a stress-reliever, when in fact nicotine can worsen anxiety symptoms and intensify feelings of depression.
 (For more on the connection between nicotine and mental health, see the Truth Initiative report “Colliding Crises: Youth Mental Health and Nicotine Use.”)

 TOBACCO IN SHOWS RATED APPROPRIATE FOR YOUTH AND TEENS